mohammedmuk/User_Management_System/README.md

     ```json
     {
       "id": 2,          // Unique identifier of the updated user.
-      "name": "new_name"  // The updated name of the user.
+      "username": "new_name"  // The updated name of the user.
     }
     ```
   - **Error (404 Not Found):**